Right of abode in Hong Kong: Acquisition

+Loss

-Permanent residents who are not Chinese nationals automatically lose the right of abode if they are absent from Hong Kong for more than three years.
+Permanent residents who are not Chinese nationals will automatically lose their right of abode if they have been absent from Hong Kong for more than 36 months after they ceased to have ordinarily resided in Hong Kong.
 These individuals are then given the right to land, which also allows them unrestricted access to live and work in the territory.
 Foreign permanent residents can naturalise as Chinese nationals and become exempt from automatic loss, but are required to renounce their previous nationality on successful application.
 Children with foreign nationality who were born in Hong Kong and have permanent residency by descent also automatically lose right of abode at age 21 and are given the right to land.
 They may subsequently reapply for right of abode on the basis of a seven-year residence period.
 Chinese nationals with right of abode may only be deprived of the status if they lose their Chinese nationality.

 Prior to 1997, acquisition of the right of abode was dependent on British nationality.
 Individuals born overseas to Hong Kong-connected BDTCs also became BDTCs and Hong Kong permanent residents by descent.
 After the transfer of sovereignty, if these individuals did not also acquire Chinese nationality or return to Hong Kong within three years, they would be nonpermanent residents with the right to land.

 Individuals who lost permanent resident status before 1997 can immediately resume the right of abode under limited circumstances.
 Those who returned to settle in Hong Kong within 18 months after the transfer of sovereignty were automatically regranted the status, while former residents who return after that period can only immediately regain the right of abode if they have not been absent from the territory for any period longer than three years.